-Hello and welcome back after the Easter holidays.
-We are set to have a very busy Summer term as we prepare for our KS1 SATs!
+Hello and welcome back after the Christmas holidays.
+We are set to have a very busy Spring term and the children have come back to school with lots of enthusiasm for learning, which is wonderful.
 This newsletter gives you an idea of some of the interesting and fun things we will be doing in class.
 If you have any questions or concerns, please feel free to come and see me.
 It is usually best to catch me at the end of the day or arrange a meeting.

 Our topics this term

 Story writing based upon model text